Designated Area Smoking Program

 Frequently Asked Questions:

-- What is the California State University San Marcos new smoking policy?
+- What is the California State University San Marcos new designated area smoking program?

 - Why does California State University State San Marcos have a policy that restricts smoking to designated areas?